manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 ## Building this project

-The `manifold-delegation` project is defined with Maven.
+The `manifold-parts` project is defined with Maven.
 To build it install Maven and a Java 8 JDK and run the following command.
 ```
 mvn compile